Upper Chest Dumbbell Exercises To Build Mass and Strength

 Can I do upper chest exercises with dumbbells?

-Is the upper chest hard to build?
+Is the upper chest difficult to build?

 The upper portion of your chest can be one of the hardest muscle groups to grow.
 You need to approach training for the upper chest in a considered way.